-In the valuation, we work out the expense that we expect to incur all future years from 1 January 2021, based on the activities we expect to carry out.
+In the valuation, we work out the expense that we expect to incur in all future years from 1 January 2022, based on the activities we expect to carry out.

 The type of expense is important.
 Some expenses are expected to occur every year (for example, the expense of people to look after Member queries).
-Some expenses are linked to sales and only happen once in a plan lifetime.
+Some expenses are linked to sales and only happen once in a product's lifetime.
 Others are one-off, such as the investment in PRISM.
-The projections that we use take into account the expenses related to the business in force at the valuation date but not expenses on plans that have not been written yet.
+The projections that we use take into account the expenses related to the business in force at the valuation date but not expenses on future sales.